 We’ve all heard stories about serious cyber attacks and embarrassing security breaches.
 They are as common today as hot temperatures in a Florida summer.
-So we’re well aware encrypting our business data is an essential element in securing sensitive information.
+So we’re well aware that data encryption for our business data is an essential element in securing sensitive information.
 But how does it work and how much do you know about it?
 And which type is the best one for your business?

 The answer to these questions is one of the most annoying responses one can receive: It depends.
 But before you roll your eyes and decide to just pick one to get it out of the way, it is best to be acquainted at least with the basics, so that you can make an informed decision.